aws-samples/technical-notes-for-microsoft-workloads-on-aws/docusaurus/docs/Active-Directory/Guides/Guide1/index.md

 Install-ADDSForest -DomainName example.com -DomainNetBIOSName EXAMPLE -InstallDNS -SafeModeAdministratorPassword $Password -confirm:$false
 ```

 3. To deploy a new domain controller to the new forest, first obtain the private IP address of the first domain controller above and replace in the script below.
-It also assumes the local opassword of this new EC2 instance is the same as the first one run this:
+It also assumes the local Admin password of this new EC2 instance is the same as the first one.
+Run this:

 ```
 ##Build new DC in an existing domain